Sonny Corleone: Role in Godfather sequels

 As well as appearing in the original film, The Godfather, Sonny is featured in the sequel, The Godfather Part II.
 In this film, he briefly appears in some scenes as an infant and as a young child.
-He makes a final appearance at the end of the film, in a flashback scene that portrays Vito's birthday celebration in 1941.
+He makes a final appearance at the end of the film, in a flashback scene that portrays Vito's birthday celebration on December 7th, 1941.
 Michael announces that he has dropped out of college and enlisted to fight in World War II.
 Sonny is furious at the decision and berates his brother for risking his life "for a bunch of strangers".
 This scene also reveals that Sonny introduced Carlo to Connie, and the rest of the family, which led to their marriage.

 In The Godfather Part III, Vincent Corleone is introduced as Sonny's illegitimate son with Lucy Mancini.
 Vincent succeeds Michael as head of the Corleone family at the end of the film.
 Vincent's existence in the film contradicts Puzo's original novel, which stated that Lucy never bore a child with Sonny.